LambrosMgk/hy360-EVOL_renting/README.md

 # hy360-EVOL_renting
-Group project for the course hy360 of UOC - Computer Science Department
+Group project for the course hy360 of UOC - Computer Science Department.
+The group consisted of 3 people and used java.swing components for the User Interface.

 Install / Run :